-- See the "Oracle Solaris Cluster Software Installation Guide " for information about how to install the Oracle Solaris Operating System, Oracle Solaris Cluster, and volume management software. - See the "Oracle Solaris Cluster Data Services Planning and Administration Guide " for information about how to install and configure data services. - See Chapter 3, "Key Concepts for System Administrators and Application Developers" for conceptual information about the preceding software components.
+- See the Installing and Configuring an Oracle Solaris Cluster 4.4 Environment for information about how to install the Oracle Solaris Operating System, Oracle Solaris Cluster, and volume management software. - See the Planning and Administering Data Services for Oracle Solaris Cluster 4.4 for information about how to install and configure data services. - See Chapter 3, "Key Concepts for System Administrators and Application Developers" for conceptual information about the preceding software components.